NeuroTech-Leuven/BrainBrowsR/docs/data_processing.md

 # Data processing

-On the surface data-processing consists of two main parts: classification and pre-processing.
+On the surface, data-processing consists of two main parts: pre-processing and classification.

 ## Pre-processing

-Pre-processing removes noise from the raw EEG-data.
+Pre-processing prepares the raw EEG-data to be usable for classification.
 To learn more about pre-processing, see [dedicated page](./data_processing/preprocessing.md).

 ## Classifcation